 International Student Experiences in Norway

-I learned so much and challenged myself to try new thing
+I learned so much and challenged myself to try new things.

-Beautiful landscapes, a reinforcing teaching environment, and the opportunity to discover a new culture, are only a few of the reasons why Carla Cerutti decided to go on exchange to the Game School in Hamar.
+Beautiful landscapes, a reinforcing teaching environment and the opportunity to discover a new culture are some of the reasons why Carla Cerutti decided to go on exchange to the Game School in Hamar.

-She advice students to go out and experience new adventures, get to know the city and to ask their teachers for advice with academic problems.
+She advices students to experience new adventures, get to know the city and to ask their teachers for advice with academic problems.

 Carla studied at Inland Norway University of Applied Sciences.